rob8714/cli-experimental/site/content/en/references/kustomize/kustomization/labels/_index.md

 type: docs
 weight: 10
 description: >
-    Add labels and optionally selectors to all resources.
+    Add labels and optionally selectors to all resources - test content.
 ---

 A field that allows adding labels without also automatically injecting corresponding selectors.